Tips for Your Trip

 River Safety and Etiquette

-The Kansas River is a very big river, and a lot of factors – water Levels, hazards, weather, paddler inexperience – can quickly turn an enjoyable float trip into an extremely dangerous situation.
-If you’re new to paddling or have never floated on the Kansas River before, it is recommended that you travel with experienced paddlers or as part of an organized float trip.
-Friends of the Kaw plan group float trips from April through mid-October.
+The Kansas River is a very big river, and a lot of factors – water Levels, hazards, weather, paddler inexperience – can quickly turn an enjoyable paddle trip into an extremely dangerous situation.
+If you’re new to paddling or have never been on the Kansas River before, it is recommended that you travel with experienced paddlers or as part of an organized trip.
+Friends of the Kaw plan group paddle trips from April through mid-October.

 Canoe and Kayak Safety